kwakwaversal/test-postgresql-sqitch/README.md

 when combined with [Github] and [Travis].

-N.B., It is *not* best practice to use [Sqitch] in this way because the `verify` command should contain tests without and regard for data.
+N.B., It is *not* best practice to use [Sqitch] in this way because the `verify` command should contain tests without any regard for data.

 ## Commands
 Initialise a new project.